jadexiao/music/pages/tips.md

 {: .tip }
 Hold the ukulele in a way where it won't fall down when you let go of the neck.

 You cannot play easily if you have to "catch" the uke every time there's a chord change.
-Typically, this means you should clamp down on the body with your right forearm; but if you're lazy, you can rest it against a raised left knee or just lay it across your lap like a guitar.
+Typically, this means you should clamp down on the body with your right forearm; but if you're lazy, you can rest it against a raised left knee or lay it across your lap like a guitar.

 {: .tip }
 Don't tilt the ukulele or pull the neck back to get a view of the fretboard.